Doly02/ipk-proj-1/README.md

 **Note:** Note that these student tests are not official and do not prove the correctness of the application.

 ### Tested Enviroment
 Testing was processed on Ubuntu 22.04, Reference Ubuntu Virtual Machine And Ubuntu with Nix Enviroment.
+Settings of Ubuntu VM and Nix Enviroment is described [here](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master).

 ## Resources
 [1] RFC791: Information Sciences Institute, University of Southern California.
 "Internet Protocol" [online].
 September 1981. [cited 2024-03-26].
 DOI: 10.17487/RFC791.
 Available at [https://www.ietf.org/rfc/rfc793.txt](https://www.ietf.org/rfc/rfc793.txt).